When it comes to backlink analysis, the tool you can always count on is Ahrefs.

 Ahrefs provides customer support via phone, chat, and email.
 You can also search for questions at their help center to see if they’ve already been addressed by the team before.

-They don’t organize webinars like SEMrush does, but their blog is resourceful with tons of blog posts that you can check to sharpen your SEO skills.
+They don’t organize webinars like Semrush, but their blog is highly resourceful with tons of blog posts that you can read to sharpen your SEO skills.
+You can also follow the Ahrefs YouTube channel, where they upload in-depth SEO and digital marketing tutorials to help you achieve higher search rankings.

 Here are some of the top blog posts we highly recommend you read: